Exploring Anisotropy Contributions in Mn$_\mathrm{x}$Co$_\mathrm{1-x}$Fe$_2$O$_4$ Ferrite Nanoparticles for Biomedical Applications: Introduction

-In our previous work\cite{SannaAngotzi2021}, the effective anisotropy constant obtained from magnetometry was found to decrease with the amount of Mn.
-To deeper investigate the cause of the change of the effective anisotropy constant and the spin morphology of the NPs we performed SANSPOL experiments.
-All samples show splitting of $I_\mathrm{Q}^{-}$ and $I_\mathrm{Q}^{+}$ scattering cross-sections arising from the core magnetic scattering (see Fig. S 1).
-The data were described by the core-shell-surfactant model, where the whole physical inorganic NP size is fixed to the nuclear size obtained from SAXS and nuclear SANS, the shell represents the inorganic part with no magnetic scattering contribution that arises from spin disorder or canting, \textit{i.e.}, disorder layer ($r_\mathrm{nuc} = r_\mathrm{mag} + d_\mathrm{dis}$), and the surfactant is the OA on the surface.
-To ensure no contribution from misaligned spins, we performed also the refinement of the nuclear-magnetic interference term (Fig. \ref{fig:Crossterm} and obtained results are summarized in Table S 2), obtained subtracting $I_\mathrm{Q}^{-}$ from $I_\mathrm{Q}^{+}$, leading to similar observations.
+In our previous work\cite{SannaAngotzi2021}, the effective anisotropy constant obtained from magnetometry was found to decrease with the amount of Mn (see Table S1).
+To investigate more deeply the cause of the change in the effective anisotropy constant and the spin morphology of the NPs, we performed SANSPOL experiments.
+All samples show splitting of $I_\mathrm{Q}^{-}$ and $I_\mathrm{Q}^{+}$ scattering cross-sections arising from the core magnetic scattering (see Fig.\,S1 and Table\,S2).
+The data were described by the core-shell-surfactant model, where the whole physical inorganic NP size is fixed to the nuclear size obtained from SAXS and nuclear SANS, the shell represents the inorganic part with no magnetic scattering contribution that arises from spin disorder or canting, \textit{i.e.}, a disorder layer ($r_\mathrm{nuc} = r_\mathrm{mag} + d_\mathrm{dis}$), and the surfactant is the OA on the surface.
+To ensure no contribution from misaligned spins, we also performed the refinement of the nuclear-magnetic interference term (Fig.\,\ref{fig:Crossterm} and obtained results are summarized in Table S3), by subtracting $I_\mathrm{Q}^{-}$ from $I_\mathrm{Q}^{+}$, leading to similar observations.
 In fact, the samples Co89Mn14, Co74Mn26, and Co23Mn77 show the same behavior.
-On the contrary, the sample Co37Mn63 shows the presence of a dead layer and a change of $\rho_\mathrm{mag}$ similar to the Co-richest sample.
+Conversely, the sample Co37Mn63 shows the presence of a disorder layer and a change in $\rho_\mathrm{mag}$ similar to the Co-richest sample.
 The only refined parameters were the magnetic scattering length density of the core and the shell thickness without magnetic contribution.
-The radial distribution of magnetic scattering length density reported in the insets of Fig. \ref{fig:Crossterm} shows that the Co37Mn63 and Co23Mn77 samples have a negligible change in the non-magnetized thickness, while the magnetized volume of sample Co86Mn14 and Co74Mn26, richer in cobalt, is slightly increasing with an applied magnetic field.
-This could suggest the correlation between the presence of surface spin disorder and the amount of Co.
-The two pairs of samples behave differently also in term of change of magnetic scattering length density ($\rho_\mathrm{mag}$), which is proportional to the longitudinal magnetization.
-The insets in Fig. \ref{fig:Crossterm} show how, for the samples Co86Mn14 and Co74Mn26, the $\rho_\mathrm{mag}$ does not change remarkably with the field.
-On the other hand, the $\rho_\mathrm{mag}$ of the samples richer in Mn, increases gradually with the applied magnetic field.
-This different behavior of the $\rho_\mathrm{mag}$ reflects the progressive magnetic softness derived from the increasing amount of manganese in the samples.
+The radial distribution of magnetic scattering length density reported in the insets of Fig.\,\ref{fig:Crossterm} shows that the Co23Mn77 sample has a negligible change in the non-magnetized shell thickness, while the magnetized volume of the sample Co86Mn14, Co74Mn26, and Co37Mn63, richer in cobalt, is slightly increasing with an applied magnetic field.
+This could suggest the correlation between the presence of surface spin disorder and the amount of Co, which might also be related to a different bond strength between oleate molecules and other cations (Mn$^{2+}$, Co$^{2+}$, Fe$^{3+}$).